Yoseph10/Yoseph10.github.io/content/post/ML_QLAB/index.md

 ---
-title: Dashboards in R with Shiny
+title: Machine Learning with R
-subtitle: This repository is for Creating Dashboards with R course that I've taught at Pontifical University Catholic of Perú (PUCP).
+subtitle: This repository is for Machine Learning with R course that I've taught at Pontifical University Catholic of Perú (PUCP).

 # Summary for listings and search engines
-summary: This repository is for Creating Dashboards with R course that I've taught at Pontifical University Catholic of Perú (PUCP).
+summary: This repository is for Machine Learning with R course that I've taught at Pontifical University Catholic of Perú (PUCP)

 # Link this post with a project
 projects: []